senocular/senocular.github.com/articles/js_pitfalls_of_proxy.md

 ## Trapping super member access

 When using a proxy, member access within method calls can get trapped because the proxy instance will be used in place of `this` within those methods.
-However, when using `super` for member access, even though the receiver for that access is ultimately the value of `this`, proxy traps do not get triggered for the `super` call.
+However, when using `super` for member access, even though the receiver for that access is ultimately the value of `this`, proxy traps do not get handled.

 ```javascript
 class Parent {